jamestcole/tech201_Docker/READMEk8.md

 ![Alt text](k8.png)

+Master Node is the entry point for all administrative tasks which is responsible for managing the kubernetes cluster

+### Api Server
+Performs all the administrative tasks through the API server within the master node.
+In this REST commands are sent to the API server which validates and processes the requests.
+After requesting, the resulting state of the cluster is stored in the distributed key-value store.

 # Seting up Kubernetes K8 on Docker

 Go to settings, Kubernetes in the docker desktop app and click on enable. this may take some time and may require you to restart your computer.
 The following command should tell you if the service is working